jesusaguado/dungeons-n-objects/README.md

 ## Usage

-Clone the repo and simply run it with Python (tested on Python 3.10).
+Clone the repo and simply run it with Python (tested on Python 3.10),

+`python game.py`

 ## License

 GPLv3
-# dungeons-n-objects